antoniojesusnc/Solitaire/README.md

 ## General Explanation:

 For the test, I created a solitaire card movement between slots.
-I also added a check to be able to know if a movement is possible, based on an interface and a class.
+I also added a check to determine if a movement is possible, based on an interface and a class.
 For the Undo movement, I use a command system to be able to add any movement or operation that happens in the game, being able to undo if required.
 I divide the important part of the game into Services, but for now, there are only two of them, GameplayService and UndoService.

 ### Scheduled steps by steps:
 1. First of all, I check the assessment and create the project and all the necessary to begin to work: 0:30 aprox
-2. I added the art and basic card movement into the game: 1:00 approx
+2. I added the art and basic card movement into the game: 1:00 approx.
-3. I began with the undo movement and behavior using the commands approximately 1:00.
+3. I began with the undo movement and behavior using the commands.
+1:00 approx.
 4. Improved the card placement and settled the placement logic.
-0:45 apxox.
+0:45 approx.
 5. Improved the animations when the card is moving.
-1:00 aprox
+1:00 approx
 6. Play and some small bug fixes.
-0:30 aprox
+0:30 approx
 7. Create the Readme file.
-0:30 aprox.
+0:30 approx.

 Total time: 5:15 approximately.

 ## How it works:
 #### Cards:
 The card's movement is handled by the UICardController.
-It handles that a card is being dragged and dropped using the interfaces IBeginDragHandler, IDragHandler, IEndDragHandler
+It handles that a card is being dragged and dropped using the interfaces IBeginDragHandler, IDragHandler, and IEndDragHandler
 The cards had the knowledge of his children, allowing to have a card hierarchy.

 #### Cards Slots: